← Previous · All Episodes · Next →

 Matt Heywood:

 I was working there for about a year, and I felt like I wanted to do a bit of a career change or some kind of a pivot, but I wasn't really sure what I wanted to do.
-I started doing some tutoring at UVic with some of the 1st year courses like physics and calculus for the engineering program.
+I started doing some tutoring at UVic with some of the first year courses like physics and calculus for the engineering program.
 And one of the first students I worked with,

 Matt Heywood: